zarthur/CSCC-Android-Mobile-Applications-Notes/week_02/readme.md

 </string-array>
 ```

+To access a string array using it's name, we'll use `R.array` instead of
-Feel free to add as few or as many questions as you'd like.
-The `strings.xml`
+`R.string` in our code.
+Feel free to add as few or as many questions as you'd
-resource file should looks like this:
+like.
+The `strings.xml` resource file should looks like this:

 ```xml
 <resources>